pvdz/tenko/tests/testcases/regexes/property_escapes/unclosed/range_z_p_a.md

 `````
 throws: Lexer error!
-    Regex: Property escape `\p` must start with a curly bracket; Encountered incorrect range (left>right) when parsing as if without u-flag
+    Regex: Property escape `\p` must start with a curly bracket; Encountered incorrect range (left>right, 122 > 112, 0x7a > 0x70) when parsing as if without u-flag

 start@1:0, error@1:0
 ╔══╦════════════════